A non-Archimedean Arens--Eells isometric embedding theorem on valued fields: Introduction

-The theory of $p$-adic Hahn fields have an application to Urysohn universal ultrametric spaces, which is defined as ultrametric spaces possessing high homogeneity.
-We introduce the concept of $p$-adic Levi-Civita fields as subspaces of $p$-adic Hahn fields, which is a $p$-adic analogue of ordinary Levi-Civita fields (see, for instance, \cite{MR3782290}).
-We also show that if $p$ is $0$ or a prime, then every Urysohn universal ultrametric space has a field structure that is an extension of $\yopnbf{p}$, where we consider that $\yopnbf{0}=\qq$ and it is equipped with the trivial valuation in the case of $p=0$ (see Theorem \ref{thm:mainury}).
+After proving our main results, we will briefly remark that Theorem \ref{thm:19main2} is still valid for generalized ultrametric spaces whose distances take values in a general linearly ordered set (Theorem \ref{thm:genmain}).

 The paper is organized as follows.
 Section \ref{sec:pre} presents notions and notations of metric spaces and valued fields.
-We introduce Hahn fields and $p$-adic Hahn fields, which plays an important role in the proofs of our main results.
+We introduce Hahn fields and $p$-adic Hahn fields, which play an important role in the proofs of our main results.
 We also prepare some basic statements on valued fields and Hahn fields.
 In Section \ref{sec:propf}, we show statements on algebraic independence in ($p$-adic) Hahn fields.
 Section \ref{sec:isom} is devoted to proving Theorem \ref{thm:19main2}.
 We also provide an affirmative solution of Conjecture \ref{conj:bbb}.
-In Section \ref{sec:Urysohn}, we show that ($p$-adic) Levi-Civita fields become Urysohn universal ultrametric spaces.
-Our arguments in this section are baed on the author's paper \cite{Ishiki2022highpower}.
+In Section \ref{sec:gen}, we discuss an analogue of Theorem \ref{thm:19main2} for generalized ultrametric spaces whose distances take values in a general linearly ordered set.